ibistic/nswag-extensions/README.md

 where MyNugetAssemblyPath is the folder where Ibistic.Public.NSwag.Extensions has been installed.

-Remember to decorate your controllers and/or actions with the [ApiVersion] attribute.
+Remember to decorate your controllers and/or actions with the [ApiVersion] attribute and from highest to lowest version.

 ``` csharp
     [ApiVersion("1.0")]